Student Visa & Work Permit Assistance

 Short term (longer than 3 months, but maximum 6 months): There are less requirements and documents needed to process this visa.
 It’s stamped / printed on your passport and that’s all you’d need.
 Once in Spain, you won’t have to or be able to obtain the NIE (foreigner’s ID number) and therefore would also not be eligible to apply for a work permit.
 Once the student visa is about to expire, if you’re interested in renewing it to stay in Spain for longer, you’d have to travel back home and apply for a student visa from there.

 Long term (more than 6 months): This type of visa has more requirements and documents needed to process it.
 This visa is stamped / printed on your passport with a short validity because, once you’re in Spain, you have to get the NIE (foreigner’s ID number) within the first month.
 You’ll need everything that was handed in to the Spanish Consulate in your home country to be able to process the NIE once in Spain.
 Once the NIE is processed, you’d then be eligible to apply for and obtain a work permit (another, different process to complete in Spain), which would allow you to legally work for up to 20 hours a week, as long as you have a job offer and this doesn’t overlap with your study hours.
 In TEFL 20 hours per week is almost a full-time schedule.
 Once you’re in Spain and it’s about to expire, you can renew it in Spain (not having to travel back home) as long as you enroll on another course following the same regulations (20 hours of study per week and longer than 3 months).

 If you don’t have a full TEFL qualification yet, you should consider the Trinity Certificate in TESOL Course first.
-The duration of our full-time course is 5 weeks, so you’ll have to combine this TEFL course with another, longer course.
+The duration of our full-time course is 5 weeks.

 Student Visa: Application Process